Cheeseburger (wrestler)

-Brandon Littlejohn, better known by his ring name World Famous CB (formerly Cheeseburger), is an American professional wrestler.
-He is currently working for Ring of Honor (ROH), and also works as an assistant trainer at the ROH Dojo.
+Brandel Littlejohn, better known by his ring name World Famous CB (formerly Cheeseburger), is an American professional wrestler.
+He is best known for his appearances with Ring of Honor (ROH).
 Despite mostly being used as a jobber due to his small stature, he is a perennial fan favorite among ROH fans.

 Early life

 Littlejohn grew up in Trenton, New Jersey, and attended Trenton Catholic Academy in nearby Hamilton Township, where his interest in sports was limited to some basketball.
 He studied digital film at Mercer County Community College.

 Professional wrestling career

 Early career (2012–2013)

 Littlejohn began wrestling with the promotion Beyond Wrestling, where he competed as Leech Landa in a match in Philadelphia in September 2012.
 In 2013, he appeared in two matches with the promotion Wrestling Is...Respect! in Boonton, New Jersey.

 Ring of Honor (2013–present)

 Littlejohn debuted in Ring of Honor on July 11, 2013, at the promotion's A Night of Hoopla event in Chicago.
 Wrestling as Cheeseburger, he teamed with Roderick Strong to challenge reDRagon (Bobby Fish and Kyle O'Reilly) for the ROH World Tag Team Championship, unsuccessfully.
 The kayfabe reason for his ring name came from when he was bullied in a segment by Charlie Haas, but it was a name he acquired three years earlier, following a remark from Rhett Titus.

 In 2014, Cheeseburger twice unsuccessfully challenged Jay Lethal for the ROH World Television Championship: at the promotion's Second to None event in Baltimore and its Road to Best in the World '14 show in Carbondale, Illinois.

 Cheeseburger was a part of a tag team called Brutal Burgers, teaming with "Brutal" Bob Evans.
 The two wrestlers feuded after the tag team split, culminating in the Final Battle kickoff, where Cheeseburger defeated Evans.

 In January 2016, Cheeseburger made another challenge to the World Television Championship, this time falling short against Roderick Strong in Collinsville, Illinois during ROH's Winter Warriors Tour.

 During the COVID Pandemic, Littlejohn thought about his career and his character, and seeing the Cheeseburger character as stagnant, so he decided to change his gimmick.
 The week of Monday, February 1, 2021, Littlejohn announced on Twitter that he would no longer be using the "Cheeseburger" ring-name.
 It was revealed on ROH TV the following Friday, February 5 that he will now use the ringname "World Famous CB".

-During 2022, following Tony Khan's purchase of Ring of Honor, Littlejohn continued to appear at pay-per-view's, including a loss to The Gates of Agony during the Supercard of Honor XV Pre-show, a loss to The Trust Busters during the Death Before Dishonor pre-show, and a loss to Angelo Parker & Matt Menard at Final Battle where he teamed with Eli Isom.
+During 2022, following Tony Khan's purchase of Ring of Honor, Littlejohn continued to appear at pay-per-view's, including a loss to the Gates of Agony during the Supercard of Honor XV Pre-show, a loss to The Trust Busters during the Death Before Dishonor pre-show, and a loss to Angelo Parker & Matt Menard at Final Battle where he teamed with Eli Isom.